vaska-svir/hydroponics/README.md

 - illumination level in the visible band (ALS),
 - illumination level in the infrared band (IR).

-The measurement network consists of 30 points where combinations of humidity and lighting temperature sensors have been placed in both bands, 4 points where combinations of temperature, humidity, atmospheric pressure and lighting sensors have been placed in both bands, and oxygen and carbon dioxide levels in the air.

-The dataset contains within it data from a 7-week time period (49 calendar days, 1176 measurements), and are downloaded hourly.
-They are taken from an Influx-type database hooked up directly to the crop control server.

 ### ML models used in the analysis:
-- Isolatin Forest
+- Isolation Forest
 - Local Outlier Factor
 - One Class SVM

 ### Time Series forecasting model:
 - Facebook Prophet

-More information and descriptions are included in a notebook.
+*More information and descriptions are included as a markdowns in a notebook.*